aws-samples/aws-controltower-notifications/README.md

 ## Overview

 This CloudFormation template sets up a comprehensive notification system for AWS Control Tower environments.
 It's designed to help administrative users easily configure and manage alerts for important Control Tower events, enhancing security awareness and operational oversight.
+This sample shows how additional alerts can be easily added.
+Other administrative users can also pick and choose which notifications they want to subscribe to.

 **Important:** This template MUST be deployed in the Control Tower management account.